16. Environments and evaluation (*)#

 ## [1] 5.1

-So far, we have only covered the rules for evaluating standalone R expressions.
+So far, we have only covered the rules of evaluating standalone R expressions.
 In this section, we look at what happens inside the invoked functions.

 When we call a function, a new temporary environment is created.
-It is where all arguments[15] and local variables are emplaced.
-During the function evaluation, this environment becomes the current one.
-After the call, the environment ceases to exist, and we return to the previous environment from the call stack.
+It is where all argument values[13] and local variables are emplaced.
+This environment is the current one while the function is being evaluated.
+After the call, it ceases to exist, and we return to the previous environment from the call stack.

 Consider the following function: